-Environmental Feature Impact Management Actions Person Responsible EMP training Lack of EMP awareness and the implications thereof All contractors appointed for maintenance work on the respective streets must ensure that all personnel are aware of necessary health, safety and environmental considerations applicable to their respective work.
+Environmental Feature Impact Management Actions Person Responsible EMP training Lack of EMP awareness and the implications thereof All contractors appointed for maintenance work must ensure that all personnel are aware of necessary health, safety and environmental considerations applicable to their respective work.
 Contractor Water Surface and groundwater contamination Ensure that surface run-off water accumulating on-site are channeled and captured through a proper storm water management system to be treated in an appropriate manner before disposal into the environment.
-Proponent, Contractor, Aesthetics Visual impacts The proponent should consult with a view to incorporate the relevant local/national/international development guidelines which addresses the following: • The incorporation of indigenous vegetation into the development. • To mark the area with appropriate road warning signs (e.g. the road curves to the left/right) • 'green' technologies should be implemented within the architectural designs and building materials of the development where possible to minimize the visual prominence of such a development within the more natural surrounding landscape.
+Proponent, Contractor, Aesthetics Visual impacts The proponent should consult with a view to incorporate the relevant local/national/international development guidelines which addresses the following: • The incorporation of indigenous vegetation into development. • To mark the area with appropriate road warning signs (e.g. the road curves to the left/right) Proponent Waste Pollution • Waste is to be disposed of as per the municipal waste disposal management regulations. • No waste may be buried or burned on site. • The subject site is to be kept tidy at all times.
 Proponent